 The time to be careful is when you look in the mirror and think you’re clever.
 My father is the least conceited man I know.

-Andrew’s novel Children of the Master is out in paperback this month (Fourth Estate, £8.99)
+Andrew’s novel Children of the Master is out in paperback now (Fourth Estate, £8.99)

 Dennis Young, 53

 A mechanic from Nottingham